INTRODUCTION

 MONITORING YOUR BLOOD PRESSURE AFTER REDUCING ALCOHOL

-One of the most noticeable benefits of limiting alcohol is to avoid high blood pressure.
+One of the most noticeable benefits of limiting alcohol is avoiding high blood pressure.
 Regularly monitoring your levels with a home blood pressure monitor can help you track your progress.
-Pairing limited alcohol intake with other healthy habits, such as a healthy, balanced diet and regular exercise, further supports stable blood pressure and overall health and wellbeing.
+Pairing limited alcohol intake with other healthy habits, such as a healthy and balanced diet and regular physical activity, further supports stable blood pressure and improves overall health and wellbeing.

-Limiting alcohol to avoid high blood pressure is a simple yet impactful way to improve heart health.
+Limiting alcohol to avoid high blood pressure is a simple yet impactful way to improve heart health and wellbeing.
 By adopting moderation, exploring healthier beverage alternatives and focusing on stress management, you can protect your cardiovascular system while enhancing your overall quality of life.
-Start making mindful choices today—your heart will thank you for it.
+Start making mindful choices today and your heart will thank you for it.